 There were more hospitals and those with wounds or fevers would be treated as in patients.

-William Harvey became a lecturer in anatomy at the College of Physicians.
-Through dissection he deduced that blood pumped by the heart must flow from arteries to veins through tiny vessels (capillaries).
+William Harvey was a lecturer in anatomy at the College of Physicians.
+Through dissection he worked out that blood pumped by the heart must flow from arteries to veins through tiny vessels (capillaries).
+Harvey’s discovery would eventually have a big impact on medicine in Britain.
 However, because he had not observed these tiny vessels through a microscope his theory was largely ignored.

 Thomas Sydenham was a doctor practising in London.
 He believed that diagnosis of disease should be made by close observation of symptoms and then seeking a cure for those symptoms.